Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Background and Threat Model

 The increasing demand for customized models spurred the development of efficient fine-tuning methods.
-This includes parameter-efficient fine-tuning (PEFT) techniques~\cite{han2024parameter} such as Low-Rank Adaptation (LoRA)~\cite{hu2021lora}.
+This includes parameter-efficient fine-tuning (PEFT) techniques such as Low-Rank Adaptation (LoRA)~\cite{hu2021lora}.
 While full model fine-tuning incurs significant computational overhead with LLMs, the widely adopted LoRA technique reduces this overhead using lower-rank trainable decomposition matrices to approximate gradient updates while keeping the original model parameters frozen.
-Model customization is also offered as a service for creating chatbots, allowing customers to bring their own conversational data and choose an LLM (either publicly available or provided by the service) for fine-tuning. \eg Azure AI Studio~\cite{azureai}, OpenAI Fine-tuning~\cite{openai-finetune}, and Amazon Bedrock~\cite{Amazonbedrock}.

 \para{Toxicity in chatbots.} Similar to prior work~\cite{weeks2023afirstlook}, we consider a chatbot as toxic if its responses, interpreted within the context of the recent conversation (\ie the last few turns), have the potential to cause harm or distress to users.
 Toxic language refers to any language that is harmful to a user.
 Rather than strictly adhering to a single, specific definition of toxicity, our analysis encompasses various types of harmful language.
 In Section~\ref{sec:toxicity-methodology}, we evaluate \sysname{} on various datasets that cover various forms of toxicity.